radicle-dev/radicle-upstream/FUNDING.md

 1. `Local`

-  In this environment, the Radicle Contracts are deployed to a local ganache node and we use a local test wallet that can communicate with it.
+  In this environment, the Radicle Contracts are deployed to development Ethereum node running locally and we use a local test wallet that can communicate with it.
   The "DAI" token used in this Environment is our custom Radicle Token.
 See the [local environment](#local-environment) section to learn how to get set up.